jesskay/psquid.net/_posts/2012-02-14-the-joys-of-jekyll.markdown

  * Version controllable
  * Ability to serve it from my own server a plus, but not a requirement

-After a little searching, and with a strong recommendation from [moggers87][2], I settled on [Jekyll][3].
-It satisfies the first two requirements _easily_, and the third and fourth were satisfied together by my decision to use [Github Pages][4] to host it (another nice result of that is that you can [see the source of any post exactly as I wrote it][5]).
-Since the output is just HTML and CSS, I _could_ also have hosted it on my server, but I was going to use git to track it anyway, so choosing [Pages][4] killed two birds with one stone.
+After a little searching, and based tangentially off [moggers87][2]'s recommendation of the very similar [hyde][3], I settled on [Jekyll][4].
+It satisfies the first two requirements _easily_, and the third and fourth were satisfied together by my decision to use [Github Pages][5] to host it (another nice result of that is that you can [see the source of any post exactly as I wrote it][6]).
+Since the output is just HTML and CSS, I _could_ also have hosted it on my server, but I was going to use git to track it anyway, so choosing [Pages][5] killed two birds with one stone.

 The much more relaxed visual style was born out of my growing distaste for the old yellow/black colour-scheme, and my desire to keep the style as simple as